-Applying LEED for Cities and Communities for Local Governments December 2024 What kinds of cities, towns, and counties have achieved LEED for Cities and Communities certification?
+Applying LEED for Cities to Local Governments June 2025 What kinds of cities, towns, and counties have achieved LEED for Cities certification?
 Over 140 cities, towns, and counties have been certified, representing a broad range of places around the globe.
 Large cities such as Houston, Texas, with over 2 million residents, as well as small towns such as Jupiter Inlet Colony, Florida, with just under 500 residents, have certified.
 The geography and location of cities is also varied, with coastal cities, suburban towns, large counties, desert communities and urban centers all pursuing certification.
-Cities at various points in their sustainability journeys have used LEED for Cities and Communities.
-Places such as Santa Monica, California, which adopted its first sustainability plan in 1994, used the rating system to demonstrate leadership and vet their work with a third-party certification.
+Cities at various points in their sustainability journeys have used LEED for Cities.
+Places such as Monica, California, which adopted its first sustainability plan in 1994, used the rating system to demonstrate leadership and vet their work with a third-party certification.
 Other places, such as Middleton, Wisconsin, enter the program with new sustainability staff and use the rating system to shape their future sustainability and climate plans.
-The LEED for Cities and Communities rating system's framework is built on pillars that all sustainable cities strive for and should be measured against-thus, the certification proves useful for all levels of experience.
+The LEED for Cities rating system's framework is built on pillars that all sustainable cities strive for and should be measured against-thus, the certification proves useful for all levels of experience.
 Do project teams need to be sustainability staff?
 A variety of team types have successfully certified.
 Most often, the process is led by a sustainability manager, but other team structures have included volunteers, such as when the Billings, Montana, Energy and Conservation Commission led the certification process with staff support.
 Many places also leverage interns and fellows.
 Keys to success include being empowered by leadership, a clear certification timeline, and staying organized.
 To dive deeper on project management, take the Project Management course.

-What are some common misconceptions about LEED for Cities and Communities?
+What are some common misconceptions about LEED for Cities?
 The scalability and flexibility of the rating system has allowed a diversity of places to certify.
-Yet, as more and more places assess and explore LEED for Cities and Communities, a few common myths have arisen.
-Here's the truth about those concerns: Common Myths about LEED for Cities and Communities
+Yet, as more and more places assess and explore LEED for Cities, a few common myths have arisen.
+Here's the truth about those concerns: Common Myths about LEED for Cities and Communities.
 Where do I find project profiles and case studies of certified cities?

-The LEED for Cities and Communities homepage links several case studies.
+The LEED for Cities homepage links several case studies.
 These can also be found in project directory and resource library.
-A few examples are found below:

-City of Philadelphia, PA

-City of Tampa, FL

-San Pedro Garza Garcia, MX

-Orange County, FL

-December 2024 usgbc.org Page 1 of 3

-Applying LEED for Cities and Communities for Local Governments

-City of Greensboro, NC

-City of Albuquerque, NM

-Johnson County, KS

-City of Sarasota, FL

-Miami-Dade County, FL

-How does LEED for Cities and Communities support local government sustainability efforts, i.e. climate action plans, sustainability plans, resilience plans?

-The LEED for Cities and Communities rating system's categories, prerequisites, and credits serve as a framework to guide urban sustainability practitioners.
+A few examples are found below: City of Philadelphia, PA San Pedro Garza Garcia, MX Orange County, FL City of Greensboro, NC City of Albuquerque, NM June 2025 usgbc.org Page 1 of 3 Applying LEED for Cities to Local Governments Johnson County, KS City of Sarasota, FL Miami-Dade County, FL How does LEED for Cities support local government sustainability efforts, i.e. climate action plans, sustainability plans, resilience plans?
+The LEED for Cities rating system's categories, prerequisites, and credits serve as a framework to guide urban sustainability practitioners.
 The framework gives context to practitioners with both quantifiable metrics to measure progress and best practice policies to implement.
 As a result, many places will integrate principles of the rating system into their planning practices.
-This includes aligning local climate action plans, sustainability plans, and even comprehensive plans with the LEED for Cities and Communities framework.
+This includes aligning local climate action plans, sustainability plans, and even comprehensive plans with the LEED for Cities framework.
 Additional guides and resources: